pl-dnz/discord-bot-cryptocurrency/README.md

 # discord-bot-cryptocurrency

-With the use of a discord bot, it will create and send custom graph of : a crypto, in a currency, for a period, whith an intreval
+With the use of a discord bot, it will create and send custom graph of : a crypto, in a currency, for a period, with an intreval

 ## Setup